chethan-hebbar/Operating-System-Simulator/README.md

-# CS255_Mini_Project
+# Operating System Simulator
-OS lab mini project menu driven implementation
+CS255 OS lab mini project.
+Menu driven implementation of all the core concepts of operating systems

-# All programs divided into folders for ease of access
+# Implementations are divided based on their category of OS concept
 Folders
 - Scheduling
 - Synchronization